Conformal field theory for annulus SLE: partition functions and martingale-observables: Further generalizations

-single-valued, the homotopy class $[\gamma]$ should reside in the commutator subgroup of the $\Pi_1$.
-Moreover, this specific choice of $C(\kappa)$ makes the expression \eqref{scr Z} non-trivial for all values of $\kappa >0$ after removing possible singularities.
+We denote by $\Pi_1 \equiv \Pi_1(\C \sm \{p,q \}, \zeta_0)$ the fundamental group of $\C \sm \{ p,q \}$ with base point $\zeta_0$.
+If $4/\kappa$ is not a positive integer, in order to make the partition function $Z_\beta$ single-valued, the homotopy class $[\gamma]$ should reside in the commutator subgroup of the $\Pi_1$.
+Moreover, this specific choice \eqref{scr normal const} of $C(\kappa)$ makes the expression \eqref{scr Z} non-trivial for all values of $\kappa >0$ after removing possible singularities.
 We will explain this in Proposition~\ref{screen null} below.

 The simplest example of such $\gamma$ is the Pochhammer contour $\mathcal{P}(p,q)$ entwining $p$ and $q$.
-See Figure~\ref{Pochh} below for the description of $\mathcal{P}(p,q)$, where we indicate the branch cut as a dotted line.
+See Figure~\ref{Pochh} for the description of $\mathcal{P}(p,q)$, where we indicate the branch cut as a dotted line.
 It is an elementary but remarkable property that the winding number of $\mathcal{P}(p,q)$ with respect to each point $p,q$ is zero.
 This property allows us to define $Z^{\sharp}(p,q,\cdot)$ as a single-valued analytic function on the contour.

-Indeed, the Pochhammer contour is the typical example of path contained in the class of \textit{first twisted homology} or \textit{loaded cycle}, see \cite{yoshida2013hypergeometric,MR2016311}.
-In other words for any (single-valued) function $G(\zeta)$ defined on $\mathcal{P}(p,q)$, we have
+Indeed, the Pochhammer contour is the typical example of path contained in the class of \emph{first twisted homology} or \emph{loaded cycle}, see \cite{yoshida2013hypergeometric,MR2016311}.
+In other words, for any (single-valued) function $G(\zeta)$ defined on $\mathcal{P}(p,q)$, we have

-We now present the following version of null-vector equations, which is precisely the first assertion of Theorem~\ref{main_SLE Z}. \begin{prop} For any $\kappa>0$, $Z(r,\cdot)$ is a (non-trivial) real-valued solution to
+We now present the following version of null-vector equations, which immediately leads to the first assertion of Theorem~\ref{main_SLE Z}. \begin{prop} For any $\kappa>0$, $Z_\beta(r,\cdot)$ is a (non-trivial) real-valued solution to